 - Always lock your door; even when you’re sleeping or just going down the hall.

 - Do not allow strangers to enter your room or your complex.
 Do not open your door unless you can identify the person seeking entry.

-- Do not prop any exterior doors open to allow unescorted visitors into the residence hall.
+- Do not prop any exterior doors open that may promote unescorted visitors into the residence hall.

 - Report lost or stolen residence hall keys or Zip Cards immediately to your residence hall staff.

-- Report any malfunctioning locks, doors or windows to your residence life staff.
+- Report any malfunctioning locks, doors or windows to Residence Life and Housing.